wmo-im/pywiscat/README.md

 ## Pythonic API to WMO WIS Catalogue

-pywiscat provides a Pythonic API atop the WMO WIS Catalogue in support of reporting and analysis of the WIS Catalogue and Metadata.
+pywiscat provides a Pythonic API atop the WMO WIS2 Catalogue in support of reporting and analysis of the WIS2 Catalogue and its associated discovery metadata.

 ## Installation